How we test antivirus and security software

 Another good example is McAfee and its Secure Apps feature, designed to find and install updates for Windows and local applications.
 We evaluate its performance by checking if the applications that require an update are detected and updated.

 We also check and evaluate other extra antivirus features, like VPNs, password managers, or ad blockers.
-All of them are tested the same as if these services were separate.
+All of them are tested the same as if these services were standalone.
 We test VPNs for their encryption, unblocking capabilities, server count, and many other features.
 Password managers are evaluated based on their encryption levels, multi-factor authentication options, logging policies, etc. Ad blockers are tested on their effectiveness in blocking ads and trackers on different platforms, like games, social media sites, or streaming services.

 Testing user experience